 Final Cut Pro X: Cut clips with the Blade tool

-Once you’ve added clips to the Timeline, you can easily cut them to adjust their durations or to remove unwanted sections.
+After you add clips to the timeline, you can easily cut them to adjust their durations or remove unwanted sections.

 The most basic edit is a straight cut.
 The term comes from the film editing process of cutting a filmstrip with a razor and attaching a new “clip” with glue.

-Each time you cut a clip in your project, it is split into two clips.
+Each time you cut a clip in your project, it’s split into two clips.
 You can cut one clip at a time or multiple clips at a time.

-Choose the Blade tool from the Tools pop-up menu in the toolbar (or press B).
+Click the Tools pop-up menu in the top-left corner of the timeline and choose Blade (or press B).